If your requests to others aren’t resulting in much in the way of action, you might like to look at whether you are actually asking anything at all.

 Over time, such vague requests erode the foundation of your relationships even as you’re trying to get people to come in closer.

-Please, if you want to enrol others in supporting you, ask them directly for what you want.
+Please, if you want to enrol others in doing something that matters you, ask them directly for what you want.

 It creates so much more possibility and dignity for all of us.